sreevatsanraman/weave/README.md

-weave
+Weave
 =====

-Weave : Running in YARN is simple as running threads.
+Shouldn't running in YARN be as simple as running threads on JVM.